thespiritx/logger-js/README.md

 logger-js
 =========

-A simple Logging utility for Javascript as used on webpages to print messages to the embedded browser console.
+A simple Logging utility for Javascript as used on webpages to print messages to the embedded browser console without causing error in cases where window.console is not available.
+This also acts as a shim in most cases for older browsers with limited functions on window.console.

 Installation
 ============